The Ultimate Guide to Visiting Ephesus

 The Library of Celsus was cunningly built and designed to look far grander than its narrow lot would allow for.
 The double walls of the library were built to ensure good temperature control to preserve the scrolls.
 The walls and floors were faced with coloured marble and the lavish use of decorative wall friezes and ora.

 To visit the Terraced houses you do have to pay an extra entry fee.
 The houses are kept protected underneath a tented roof and many visitors to the site miss them as they are not on most regular tours.
 With their intricate mosaic floors that are as bright today as when they were first installed.

 When Christianity became the official religion of Rome this building was turned into a basilica and it was the first church dedicated to the Virgin Mary.
-Within the Church you will see the best preserved baptistry in Asia Minor.
+Within the Basilica ruins, you will see the best-preserved baptistry in Asia Minor.